Online Courses

 Description

 The course describes the various assessment tools and best practice interventions that have been developed by researchers, health and human service workers, and community task force personnel in their work with people with hoarding disorders.
-Also reviewed are the ethical and legal issues that can arise when hoarding behaviors endanger the individual or others in the community.
+Also reviewed are the ethical and legal issues that can arise when hoarding and clutter endanger the individual or others in the community.

 Learner Feedback:

-“This course has provided a good foundation to begin addressing Hoarding disorder with clients if it becomes an issue they need assistance with.
+“This course has provided a good foundation to begin addressing Hoarding Disorder with clients if it becomes an issue they need assistance with.
 I can discuss the topic without being offensive and keeping an open mind.
 I also think I now have basic skills to assist a client in opening up and understanding the issue and agencies to reach out to for assistance.”

 Objectives

-• State the various causes of hoarding disorder.
+- Name the various causes of hoarding disorder.

-• Discuss how hoarding affects the activities of daily living.
+- Discuss how hoarding affects the activities of daily living.

-• List the personal and public health risks of hoarding.
+- List the personal and public health risks of hoarding.

-• Summarize the federal laws that protect the rights of people who hoard.
+- Summarize the federal laws that protect the rights of people who hoard.

-• Summarize the ethical principles of confidentiality, autonomy, beneficence.
+- Summarize the ethical principles of confidentiality, autonomy, beneficence.

 Course Outline

-• Section I: Course Overview
+- Section I: Course Overview

-• Section II: Background and Scope
+- Section II: Background and Scope

-• Section IV: Animal Hoarding
+- Section V: Animal Hoarding

-• Section V: Assessment of Hoarding Disorder
+- Section VI: Assessment of Hoarding Disorder

-• Section VI: Interventions of Hoarding Disorder
+- Section VII: Interventions in Hoarding Disorder

-• Section VII: Hoarding Disorder and Housing
+- Section VIII: Hoarding Disorder and Housing

 Course Policies